jimthoburn/picture-gallery/README.markdown

 # Picture Gallery (Beta)

-This project is an experiment to see if it’s possible to achieve the following goals in a [reactive](https://en.wikipedia.org/wiki/Reactive_programming) [single-page](https://en.wikipedia.org/wiki/Single-page_application) application on the web…
+This project is an experiment to see how easily the following goals can be achieved in a [reactive](https://en.wikipedia.org/wiki/Reactive_programming) [single-page](https://en.wikipedia.org/wiki/Single-page_application) application on the web…

 User experience
-- [x] Essential content/features are available in any web browser
+- [ ] Essential content/features are available in any web browser
 - [x] Browser features (like forward/back and bookmarks) are supported
-- [x] Site is just as accessible as it would be with static HTML and page refreshes
+- [ ] Site is just as accessible as it would be with static HTML and page refreshes
-- [x] Site is just as findable by search engines and the web archive as it would be if it was made of static HTML pages
+- [ ] Site is just as findable by search engines and [archivable](https://archive.org/) as it would be if it were made of static HTML pages
 - [x] First page renders as quickly as static HTML
 - [ ] The application works well on a slow network
 - [ ] The application has cues that are equivalent to a normal browsing experience, like a page loading indicator